ratspeak/.github/profile/README.md

 </div>
 <br>

-### What We Do
+## What We Do

-Our mission is to support the entire [Reticulum](https://reticulum.network) ecosystem.
+#### Our mission is to support the entire [Reticulum](https://reticulum.network) ecosystem.
 Software support, hardware availability, knowledge accessibility, and community building are our core pillars.
+We have a vision for Reticulum that many won't understand, and that's okay — we're still going to build it.

 <br>

-### Hardware Firmware
+## Hardware Firmware

 | Repo | Description |
 |:-----|:------------|